-With Burns Night celebrations taking place at home last year due to another lockdown and involving virtual events, it’s an excuse to make this year more special.
-Whether you fancy a break from making a Burns Supper this year, want a wee dram to commemorate the bard or both, then check out our guide to some of the activities happening online and in-person this year to celebrate one of Scotland’s best poets, Robert Burns.
+With Burns Night celebrations taking place on January 25 each year to commemorate our famous poet’s birthday, Glasgow is getting ready for some memorable suppers.
+Whether you fancy a break from making a Burns Supper at home this year or want a wee dram to commemorate the bard or both, then check out our guide to some of the activities happening online and in-person this year to celebrate the life and work of Robert ( Rabbie) Burns.

-4. Tuck into a five-course Burns Night feast at The Marlborough
+4. Tuck into a four-course Burns Night feast at The Marlborough

-6. Enjoy four courses, a wee dram and live music at Ubiquitous Chip
+6. Enjoy three courses, a wee dram and live music at Ubiquitous Chip

-The Chip’s annual Burns Night is back.
-Celebrating Scotland’s national bard, guests at the Ashton Lane restaurant can enjoy exciting and contemporary performances of the works of Burns alongside four delicious courses of food, a wee dram, then followed by live music.
-Tuck into monkfish crudo with sea buckthorn and fennel then The Chip’s very own haggis, as well as Borders lamb loin with confit neck, seaweed broth and mussel ragout.
-Finish with a gorgeous pud of dark chocolate and Drambuie pave, burnt milk ice cream and puff candy.
-Burns Night at Ubiquitous Chip offers a contemporary twist on the traditional Burns, which can all be enjoyed along with a piper, spoken word and a special rendition of Auld Lang Syne, that will make you feel proud to be in Scotland.
-The Burns Night meal costs £65 per person and you can book your table here.
+The Chip’s annual Burns Night is back, and this time, on January 26.
+Celebrating Scotland’s national bard, guests at the Ashton Lane restaurant can enjoy exciting and contemporary performances of the works of Burns alongside four delicious courses of food, a wee dram, followed by live music.
+Burns Night at Ubiquitous Chip offers a contemporary twist on the traditional Burns, which can all be enjoyed along with a piper, spoken word and a special rendition of Auld Lang Syne, ending the night with a ceilidh that will make you feel proud to be in Scotland.
+The Beyond Burns Night meal costs £75 per person and you can book your table here.